enoch-sit/boilerplate-accounting-nodejs-typescript/README.md

-# Simple Authentication System with TypeScript and MongoDB
+# Simple Authentication and Accounting System with TypeScript and MongoDB using JWT

 A robust authentication system built with TypeScript, Express, and MongoDB.
 Features include user registration, email verification, JWT authentication, password reset, and protected routes.